WordPress/gutenberg/docs/getting-started/tutorial.md

 	);
 }
 ```
 Save the file and refresh the Editor.
-When selecting the block, you should see the “Testing” message in the Settings Sidebar.
+When selecting the block, you should see the "Testing" message in the Settings Sidebar.

 ![The Setting Sidebar now displays the message](https://developer.wordpress.org/files/2023/12/block-tutorial-9.png)